RealDeXe/Temperature-Data-Collection/README.md

 api/
-├── send_data.html ← Web form to send temperature and pressure data manually ├── receive_temp.php ← API backend to receive and save data in database ├── get_data.php ← Dashboard showing data charts with Chart.js
-└── auto_save_temp.php ← Script to auto-save the machine's CPU temperature
+├── send_data.html ← Web form to send temperature and pressure data manually ├── receive_temp.php ← API backend to receive and save data in database ├──get_data.php ← Dashboard showing data charts with Chart.js ├──auto_save_temp.php ← Script to auto-save the machine's CPU temperature └──showpctemp.php ← Script to show the machine's CPU temperature but without saving it.

 ---